 - An Introduction to the Adjusted Cohort Graduation Rate Calculation in New Jersey (detailed guide)

-- Understanding Adjusted Cohort Graduation Rates (two-page overview)
+- Understanding Adjusted Cohort Graduation Rates (overview with examples)

 - NJ SMART Graduation FAQs (commonly asked questions)

 - ESSA (federal non-regulatory guidance from January 2017)